-- Visual automations – ActiveCampaign’s automation builder is one of the best we’ve used.
-It’s both easy to use, has 135+ triggers and actions, as well as 500+ pre-built automation recipes to fast-track automating your marketing and sales.
+- Powerful automation – ActiveCampaign’s automation builder is one of the best we’ve used.
+It’s easy to use, has 135+ triggers and actions, as well as 500+ pre-built automation recipes to fast-track automating your marketing and sales.

-- 900+ Integrations – ActiveCampaign offers 900+ integrations, including deep native integrations with most CRM and eCommerce platforms like Salesforce and Shopify.
+- Flexible integrations – ActiveCampaign offers 900+ integrations, including deep native integrations with most CRM and eCommerce platforms like Salesforce and Shopify.

 - Easy to use – As you’ll see in the next section, ActiveCampaign is easy to use and takes very little time or training to use.

-- Optimization features – ActiveCampaign’s split testing and predictive optimization tools mean you can ‘set and forget’ your email marketing to self-optimize over time.
+- Great testing features – ActiveCampaign’s split testing and predictive optimization tools mean you can ‘set and forget’ your email marketing to self-optimize over time.

-- Weak CRM – ActiveCampaign’s CRM is okay for small sales teams, but it is lacking in functionality for larger or more complex use cases.
+- Basic CRM – ActiveCampaign’s CRM is fine for small sales teams, but it is lacking in functionality for larger or more complex use cases.

-- Pricing changes – Recent changes have made the platform more expensive, which I’ll touched on in more detail in the next section.
+- Complex pricing – Recent changes have made it harder to work out which plan to choose, which I’ll touch on in more detail in the next section.